AndriiZakharenko/style-to-object/readme.md

 # Style to Object

-### Description
+## 🎮 About the Project

-- Added a function that takes a String with styles and returns an object where CSS declarations are converted to keys and values
+A JavaScript function that takes a string with styles and returns an object where CSS declarations are converted into keys and values.

-### Stack
+## 🚀 Tech Stack

-- JS

-### Tools

-- ESlint
-- Prettier
-- Jest
+- **JavaScript** (Function implementation and logic)

+## 🛠️ Tools & Dependencies
+- **ESLint** – Ensuring code quality
+- **Prettier** – Code formatting for readability
+- **Jest** – Unit testing framework

+## 📌 Features
+✅ Converts CSS styles from string format to object format
+✅ Easy-to-use function with clear structure

+## 📜 License
+This project is forked from 💻 [Mate Academy](https://github.com/mate-academy/js_style-to-object)